cedricporter/url-shorten/README.md

 ```

 ## Install
+Copy `etc/config.py.sample` to `etc/config.py` and modify it if necessary.

 ## Simple
-Just copy `etc/config.py.sample` to `etc/config.py` and modify it if necessary.
-And you can run just execute `./main.py`.
+And you can run execute `./main.py` to run it.

 ## By supervisor
-Copy `etc/supervisord.conf.sample` as supervisord config file, and run with supervisord.
+Or copy `etc/supervisord.conf.sample` as supervisord config file, and run with supervisord.